 4. Apply consistent markers in navigation

-Navigation is the crucial factor of usability.
+Navigation is a crucial factor in usability.
 Enabling to move through the interfaces, it also presents the data which should be kept by users’ memory; therefore, designers apply a variety of techniques making transitions and interactions consistent and clear.
-For example, color or shape markers sorting out particular sections, icons defining specific groups of items, fonts used consistently for specific names or types of copy, illustrations and mascots uniting different screens – these and similar tricks boost memorability of the layout and often support user in processing new data.
+For example, color or shape markers sorting out particular sections, icons defining specific groups of items, fonts used consistently for specific names or types of copy, illustrations, and mascots uniting different screens – these and similar tricks boost memorability of the layout and often support the user in processing new data.

 5. Don’t hide the core elements of navigation

 The discussions about various menus showing or hiding blocks of content are still hot and popular.
 It’s vital to remember that the key aim of the interface should be the user clearly understanding what’s going on.
 So, the decision about hamburger menus, sliders, hidden layers of navigation, and content should be based on the careful analysis of the target audience.
 In most cases, especially for the complex interfaces used by the diverse target audience, hiding core navigation elements can serve badly: users need to find and memorize the patterns of reaching them.
 Some users can appreciate the techniques of saving space for other elements, while others will be annoyed with the necessity to remember how to find the necessary section.
 Again, prioritization plays a great role: hiding secondary elements while leaving primary ones always visible, designers focus users’ attention on what is the core for them.
 User testing helps to evaluate the efficiency of the navigation flow and its impact on the conversion rate.